solana-foundation/solana-improvement-documents/proposals/0163-lift-cpi-caller-restriction.md

 ## Backwards Compatibility

+Programs remain unaffected the way they are, unless they want to profit from this change.
+In that case they can do one of the following:

 Existing programs, which have hard-coded the callee statically and only need it as any instruction account to satisfy the constraint imposed by the runtime, can be fed a placeholder like `NativeLoader1111111111111111111111111111111`, in